SamPrewitt/SamPrewitt.github.io/index.md

 ### FAQ
 How's the ride?
-* With 29in wheels and 150mm the Cannondale Jekyll 29 2 will roll over about any obstacle.
+* With 29in wheels and 150mm of suspension travel the Cannondale Jekyll 29 2 will roll over about any obstacle.
 So on the mountain this bike's ride is fantastic!
-But for road or gravel biking, the Jekyll would not be ideal.
+However, for road or gravel biking, the Jekyll would not be ideal.

 Where can I find trails?
 * Download [TrailForks](https://www.trailforks.com/) on IOS or Android to be shown a map of local trails anywhere in the US or Canada.

 What equipment do I need to safely ride?
-* Most mountain bike trails only require a helmet, MIPS are the best.
-But, at lift-assited bike parks riders should wear a full face helment and full body pads.
+* Most mountain bike trails only require a helmet, MIPS (Multi-directional Impact Protection System) is recommended.
+At lift-assited bike parks riders should wear a full face helment and full body pads.
+Call your local trail management organization for further information on riding safely.

 ### How to Contribute
 This page is open source.
 Commit changes to the test branch as necessary.